 Short Service Employee Training and Mentoring

-“Short service employees,” or field employees who have had less than six months of service with the company or in their job function or role, can pose a disproportionate risk of incidents if not properly trained.
-Our Field Employee Competency program provides training and mentoring for short service SWN and contractor employees to help them understand SWN’s HSE culture as well as the company’s expectations and requirements for their role.
-Each individual in the Competency program is paired with a more experienced mentor trained in the same job function.
+“Short service employees,” or field employees who have had less than six months of service with the company or in their job function or role, can pose a disproportionate risk of incidents if they are not properly trained.
+Our Field Employee Competency Program provides training and mentoring for short service SWN and contractor employees, to help them understand SWN’s HSE culture as well as the company’s expectations and requirements for their role.
+Each individual in the Competency Program is paired with a more experienced mentor trained in the same job function.
 At the end of the program the participant must pass a job-specific competency evaluation.
-Counter to industry trends, short service employees (those with less than one year in their job function) represent less than one-third of SWN’s recordable injuries in 2019, indicating good training, mentoring and oversight.

-SWN employees in our operating divisions participated in TapRoot Investigation Training, which provides tools and systems that improve incident investigations.
-This allows for better identification and understanding of the true root cause of a given incident (including near hits), allowing us to capture learnings that can be used to prevent incidents and mitigate or eliminate risks.
+SWN employees in our operating divisions participate in TapRooT Investigation Training, which provides tools and systems that improve incident investigations.
+This allows for better identification and understanding of the true root cause of a given incident (including near hits), and helps us capture learnings that can be used to prevent incidents and mitigate or eliminate risks.

 SWN has built a foundation of comprehensive engineering standards that guide our design and construction processes.
 Hazards are “designed out” where feasible, and robust controls are “designed in” where hazards cannot be eliminated.
-Our quality assurance process ensures that all new equipment meets our mechanical integrity and operational requirements and is installed correctly.
+Our quality assurance and quality control processes ensure that all new equipment meets our mechanical integrity and operational requirements and is installed correctly.